spiceai/docs/spiceaidocs/docs/components/data-accelerators/sqlite.md

 ## Limitations

-- The SQLite accelerator only support `Decimal128` and `Decimal256` for up to 16 precision, as SQLite REAL type conforms to the [IEEE 754 Binary-64](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) format which supports 16 decimal digits.
+- The SQLite accelerator only support arrow `Decimal128` and `Decimal256` for up to 16 precision, as SQLite REAL type conforms to the [IEEE 754 Binary-64](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) format which supports 16 decimal digits.
+- The SQLite accelerator don't support arrow `Interval` types, as [SQLite](https://www.sqlite.org/lang_datefunc.html) doesn't have a native interval type.